Skip to main content

 As well as the performance management system, the ESC maintains a number of staff policy documents.
 These reflect both statutory duties to staff, as well as terms and conditions and HR-related procedures.
 A full suite of updated HR policies, fully reflecting ESC’s values, are regularly reviewed.
 Staff members are consulted on and informed about any revisions and also trained on their responsibilities.
 This ensures that staff members are fully aware of the rights and responsibilities they have.

 The ESC operates a whistle-blowing policy.
-The Commissioner recognises that the underlying structure of the organisation, with power concentrated in a single individual, may makes it difficult for staff to report concerns.
+The Commissioner recognises that the underlying structure of the organisation, with power concentrated in a single individual, may make it difficult for staff to report concerns.
 The policy requires staff to first report internally but with the additional option of reporting issues directly to the Chair of the Advisory Audit Board (AAB).

 Managing risk